vector-of-bool/vector-of-bool.github.io/_drafts/cpp_string.md

 `upper`, `join`.
 These aren't bad string operations.
 They just aren't basis operations for `std::string`.
 Having a few convenience methods is okay.
 Having every conceivable string algorithm as a member function is not.

+## Unicode?
+Text Elements?
+Characters?
+Code Points?
+Code Units?
+Graphemes?
+Glyphs?

+`std::string` does not acknowledge some very important aspects of working with text.
+The most problematic of these errors is the conflation that `char` is somehow significant in working with text.
+It is unfortunate that C decided to name this small integral type `char`, and has led to an enormous amount of confusion for programmers trying to come to grips with text processing.
+We know that `std::string` is actually just an array of `char`s, but that doesn't afford us much in the way of working with text outside of what is able to be represented with 8 bits for each character.

+The subject of text and character encoding is far beyond my knowledge.
+I am _far_ from qualified to discuss the diverse and complex problems being worked on by the Unicode Consortium.
+I defer to more knowledgable people than me to discuss these topics.
+Again, I recommend James McNellis's presentation on the subject.

+# A Solution?

+In James's presentation, he references C++ developers' proclivity to invent a newer, shinier, and rounder wheel when faced with a new problem.
+I'm sorry to say, I will perpetuate the stereotype and propose adopting a new set of types and function to represent and manipulate text: The problems of `std::string` are too ingrained into its design, and the design itself is already too bloated.
+I think it best to distance our better, shinier, rounder, and all-around-better APIs from the old and error-prone.
+It is much easier to tell and teach newcomers to "use type A instead of type B" than "use type A, but not features X, Y, and Z".

+## A `unicode` Type

+What good would a programming post be without something concrete?
+I've written a library on what _I, personally,_ would like from a C++ text type.
+It contains a few types and objects, actually, the most prominent being `unicode`.
+`unicode` features a number of significant differences from `std::basic_string`, in no particular order:

+- Immutability.
+You cannot manipulate the contents in-place.
+You are able to re-assign the entire `unicode` object, but not individual characters inside.
+  This may seem limiting at first, but lends to some very important properties, which I outline later in this post.
+- No `begin()` or `end()`.
+Iterating over `unicode` requires that you specify how you wish to traverse it.
+- No `